 Funded under H2020-REFLECTIVE-SOCIETY-2015

-An IRC-based team, led by Prof. Ullrich Kockel and currently including Profs Máiréad Nic Craith and Kevin O'Gorman and Drs Katherine Lloyd, Kerstin Pfeiffer and Babak Taheri, together with colleagues from the Latvian Academy of Culture, Newcastle University and the European Network of Cultural Centres, is undertaking a Work Package on "Cultural forms and expressions of identity in Europe" as part of a major new EU-funded research project
+An IRC-based team, led by Prof. Ullrich Kockel and including Prof. Máiréad Nic Craith and Drs Cristina Clopot and Kerstin Pfeiffer, together with colleagues from the Latvian Academy of Culture, Newcastle University and the European Network of Cultural Centres, is undertaking a Work Package on "Cultural forms and expressions of identity in Europe" as part of a major new EU-funded research project

 CoHERE explores the ways in which identities in Europe are constructed through heritage representations and performances that connect to ideas of place, history, tradition and belonging.
 The research identifies existing heritage practices and discourses in Europe.
 It also identifies means to sustain and transmit European heritages that are likely to contribute to the evolution of inclusive, communitarian identities and counteract disaffection with, and division within, the EU.
 The research covers diverse European territories and realities comparatively and in depth.